-Tonight was Sturbridge’s “Bump in the Night” program in celebration of Halloween.
+Tonight was the museums’s Halloween program.
 I was supposed to work the event, guiding young trick or treaters through the haunted pathways of the 1830’s.
 The weatherman’s predictions of dire road conditions prompted me to call and cancel.
 It’s probably for the best because I’ve got a 45-minute drive in good driving conditions.
 Likely, the trip home would be much longer due to slippery macadam.
 Granted, I take all the back roads so traffic would be less of a worry but, that being said, the back roads may not be plowed as cleanly as the main drags.
-So I’m bumming, sitting here watching the snow and sleet as it comes down in finer particles than when it started–the kind of fine, drivng snow that accumulates usually–and wishing I was at OSV.
+So I’m bumming, sitting here watching the snow and sleet as it comes down in finer particles than when it started–the kind of fine, driving snow that accumulates usually–and wishing I was at “work”.

 Of course, this is the first snowfall for 11 of my “children” and none of them seem to understand they’d be that much warmer and comfortable if they went into the henhouse.
 Sgt.
 Feathers & Co. are all on the perch under the tarp, staying fairly dry but it’s not much protection from the wind.
 The ducks are out in it, too, but they like wet stuff.
 I layered the floor of the henhouse with straw and they seem to be eyeing this new “flooring” with distrust; I’ve always used just wood shavings but last year it wasn’t enough.
 They actually spent a couple of nights in my house last winter because it was too cold in the henhouse.
 6 chickens and 4 ducks was chaotic enough indoors; 17 chickens and 4 ducks would be insanity.
 Should we get extreme temps again this year, I’ll have to clear out a spot in the basement by the furnace rather than in the parlor!